 In our opinion, Rainforest Alliance Certification is a step in the right direction.
 We’ve written about Direct Trade before and feel this is where brands need to get to as it supports the farmers and workers directly, not just the planet.

-Best Rainforest Alliance Coffee Brands
+Rainforest Alliance Coffee Brands We Recommend

 The Rainforest Alliance coffee is a coffee product that follows the policies and guidelines set by the Rainforest Alliance committee in place of protecting the environment, the farmers, and the forest communities.
 It’s a non-profit, tax-exempt institution with headquarters located in New York.

 Yes.
 However, this certification institution is different from Fair Trade.
-Rainforest Alliance certificate aims to improve the economic, social, and environmental conditions of the planet while helping farmers and their forest communities.
+The Rainforest Alliance certificate aims to improve the economic, social, and environmental conditions of the planet while helping farmers and their forest communities.

-When you buy products with Rainforest Alliance seal, it means that it is produced by farmers, foresters, or companies that are committed to working harmoniously to protect the earth and its people.
+When you buy products with the Rainforest Alliance seal, it means that it is produced by farmers, foresters, or companies that are committed to working harmoniously to protect the earth and its people.

-Products certified by Rainforest Alliance, Fair Trade, and Direct Trade also show commitment to consumers and the environment because proceeds go to important projects that can help improve the condition of the environment, educate farmers, protect remaining natural resources and fight poverty and labor exploitation.
+Products certified by Rainforest Alliance, Fair Trade, and Direct Trade also show commitment to consumers and the environment because proceeds go to important projects that can help improve the condition of the environment, educate farmers, protect remaining natural resources, and fight poverty and labor exploitation.

 Bottom line: don’t buy shitty coffee that doesn’t have any certification.
 You’re just throwing your money away while destroying the planet.